How To Jack Up A Caravan Safely & Securely – Jacks, Hints & Tips

 - Choose a safe, level spot.

-- Assess ground conditions to ensure it can support the caravan’s weight.
+- Check the ground to make sure it can hold the caravan’s weight.

 - Use wheel chocks to secure the wheels.